Our trees are available in the following types:

 A tremendously interesting and valuable variety with a long and prominent history.
 Originally thought to have been found in Brittany in the early 1600's it was first known in England in 1676.
 The fruits are...

 For eating August to October.
-The large, greenish yellow fruits excel for baking.
+The large, greenish yellow apple trees fruits excel for baking.
 A very good cropper that is upright in growth.
-The spring flowers are especially beautiful, and Arthur Turner is suitable for planting...
+The spring flowers are especially beautiful, and Arthur Turner apple tree...

-(B) BOUNTIFUL A new variety from East Malling.
+(B) Bountiful Apple Trees for sale.
+A new variety from East Malling.
 Compact fertile trees.
 The fruits are sweeter than many other culinary varieties.
 A good pollinator.
-The fruits are large, yellowish green with a brown/orange flush.
-Very heavy cropping....
+The fruits are large, yellowish green with a brown/orange...

 An extremely old and very interesting variety dating from 1629.
 The pale green to yellow flat to oblong fruits have been described as 'conveniently box-shaped for parceling into dumplings!
 The flesh will cook to a...